Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Azure_SDK_Package_Ship_Requirements.md

 You can add convienice APIs by adding a customization layer on top of the generated code.
 Please see the [autorest.csharp README#customizing-the-generated-code](https://github.com/Azure/autorest.csharp/blob/feature/v3/readme.md#customizing-the-generated-code) for the details of adding the customization layer.
 This is the preferred method for adding convenience APIs to your generated client.

-If other modifications are needed to the generated API, you can consider making them directly to the Open API specification, which will have the benefit of making the changes to the library in all languages you generate the library in.
+If you generate SDK from Open API specification (swagger), and other modifications are needed to the generated API, you can consider making them directly to the Open API specification, which will have the benefit of making the changes to the library in all languages you generate the library in.
 As a last resort, you can add modifications with swagger transforms in the `autorest.md` file.
 Details for various transforms can be found in [Customizing the generated code](https://github.com/Azure/autorest.csharp#customizing-the-generated-code).

 Once you've made changes to the public API, you will need to run the `eng\scripts\Export-API.ps1` script to update the public API listing.
 This will generate a file in the library's directory similar to the example found in [sdk\template\Azure.Template\api\Azure.Template.netstandard2.0.cs](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/template/Azure.Template/api/Azure.Template.netstandard2.0.cs).